 Real estate money rigging the system against Californians

 The California real estate industry’s two premier front groups driving high housing costs, luxury housing development and displacement are the California Association of Realtors (CAR) and the California Apartment Association (CAA).
-The California Business Roundtable (CBR) also serves as a funneling front for some of the largest California corporations, including massive landowners.

 $157,300,000